-- 5.19 The Office notifies the awarded respondent of its selection and proceeds to negotiate the contract, including scope of services and fee.
-For A/Es, the Component's involvement with the negotiation process is limited to holding an initial meeting with the selected firm to discuss the desired scope and schedule of services so as to enable the A/E to submit a fee proposal to the Office to initiate the negotiation process.
+5.19 The Office notifies the awarded respondent of its selection and proceeds to negotiate the contract, including scope of services and fee.
+For A/Es and DBs, the Component's involvement with the negotiation process is limited to holding an initial meeting with the selected firm and the Office to discuss the desired scope and schedule of services so as to enable the A/E to submit a fee proposal to the Office to initiate the negotiation process.
 The Component shall transmit the minutes of the initial meeting to the Office within ten (10) calendar days of the event.
-The Office shall consult with the Component during fee negotiations. - 5.19.1 The Office requests evidence of appropriate insurance from the awarded respondent. - 5.19.2 The unsuccessful respondents will be notified of their non-selection by the Office. - 5.19.3 Upon completion of negotiations, the Office notifies the Component and prepares a contract.
-Upon execution of the contract by the awarded respondent, the Office will issue the Authorization to Commence Services or Notice to Proceed. - 5.19.4 The Office notifies the Component of contract issuance and completes any required reporting of the contract to the LBB. - 5.19.5 The Office posts a notice on the ESBD referencing the solicitation requisition number regarding the award of the contract. - 5.20 The Office administers the contract.
-Any amendments to the contract will be negotiated by the Office in consultation with the Component. - 5.20.1 The Component manages the design and construction professionals per the terms of the contracts.
+The Office shall consult with the Component during fee negotiations.

+- 5.19.1 The Office requests evidence of appropriate insurance from the awarded respondent. - 5.19.2 The unsuccessful respondents will be notified of their non-selection by the Office. - 5.19.3 Upon completion of negotiations, the Office notifies the Component and prepares an agreement.
+Upon execution of the agreement by the awarded respondent, the Office will issue the Authorization to Commence Services or Notice to Proceed. - 5.19.4 The Office notifies the Component of contract issuance and completes any required reporting of the agreement to the LBB. - 5.19.5 The Office posts a notice on the ESBD referencing the solicitation requisition number regarding the award of the agreement. - 5.20 The Office administers the agreement.
+Any amendments to the agreement will be negotiated by the Component in consultation with the Office. - 5.20.1 The Component manages the design and construction professionals per the terms of the agreement.